yuliadm/mixComp/README.md

 }
 MLE.norm.list <- list("MLE.norm.mean" = MLE.norm.mean, "MLE.norm.sd" = MLE.norm.sd)
 ```
 The last two arguments, `Hankel.method` and `Hankel.function`, need to be supplied if the mixture complexity is to be estimated based on the Hankel matrix of the moments of the mixing distribution.
-The reader is referred to the Section 3 for further information on how these arguments are to be specified (in this case, the simplifying assumption of unit variance is made.
-This would be a poor choice for the `waiting` data, so number of mixture components should not be estimated with one of the methods using these arguments, namely `nonparamHankel`, `paramHankel` and `paramHankel.scaled`, see Table 2).

 ``` r
 method <- "translation"